Cprice75 is a graduate student studying history, including labor history.

 What Makes a Bad President?

 In 2007, US News and World Report averaged five different polls to come up with the worst president in American History.
-They updated their list with a slide show at the end of 2014.
-One thing that is quite evident in their list, as it is in various other similar lists is the time period that most of the worst presidents inhabited.
+One thing that was quite evident in their list, as it is in various other similar lists is the time period that most of the worst presidents inhabited.
 Most of those considered terribly bad tended to serve in the years just before or after the US Civil War.
 What is the reason for this chronological concentration?
 One important thing that these presidents tend to have in common is a belief that the President should to some degree defer to Congress.

 Most of the presidents listed above, as mentioned previously were not considered strong leaders with great ideas.
 Three served only partial terms, as Taylor died in office and Fillmore succeeded him.
 Tyler was the same Tyler from the Tippecanoe and Tyler Too slogan.
 He succeeded Old Tippecanoe, William Henry Harrison, after the latter caught pneumonia and died just one month following his excessively long inaugural address in a cold spring rain.